autonomys/space-acres/docs/INSTALLATION.md

 **RAID of any kind is pointless and can only harm** performance and/or rewards.
 RAID0 will most likely make things slower rather than faster (application benefits from knowing underlying hardware topology).
-RAID1 or any other redundancy level is 100% pointless too since farms are stateless and can be removed if disk breaks without losing data on other disks, it'll just make thing slower and reduce effective capacity that can be used for farming, *reducing farming rewards for literally no benefit in exchange*.
+RAID1 or any other redundancy level is 100% pointless too since farms are stateless and can be removed if disk breaks without losing data on other disks, it'll just make things slower and reduce effective capacity that can be used for farming, *reducing farming rewards for literally no benefit in exchange*.

 ### Networking